OngYiOngYi/Assignment1/README.md

 - As a Fan of the band, I want to have a place where i can have all the information at the same place, so that I can check out the latest event that the band is having.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory) Include the Adobe XD wireframe as a folder.
-You can include the XD share url.

 ## Features

 On the index page, users can access the official social accounts of Claris, users can navigate through the website using the menu sidebar.